 - Co-author, New York Law Journal

-- Author, 2005 revision of the leading treatise, Weinstein Korn Miller and New York Civil Practice
+- Author, 2005 revision of Weinstein, Korn & Miller (New York Civil Practice)

 - Altman v.
 Alpha Obstetrics & Gynecology PC